About jaw surgery

 - Improved tooth alignment (which also results in less wear on the teeth)

-Patients who undergo jaw surgery also report improved facial aesthetics once the swelling decreases and their features are brought into balance.
-Our office loves seeing the life-changing results that our doctors can provide through jaw surgery.
+Patients also report improved facial aesthetics once the swelling decreases and their features are brought into balance.
+Our office loves seeing the life-changing results that our doctors can provide.

 Our oral surgeons can perform jaw surgery to improve the function of your jaws by moving them into the proper position.
 Getting your jaws to align correctly is typically a team effort between your oral surgeon and your orthodontist.